 Message from George McIvor, Chairman of The Master Chefs of Great Britain

 The Master Chefs of Great Britain was formed in 1980 to provide a forum for the exchange of culinary ideas and to further the profession through training and the guidance of young chefs.
-In addition, the association seeks to promote all that is best about British cuisine and produce.

 ALSO IN SEASON: